-The Shoreline Administrator shall notify the following persons in writing of the Hearing Examiner's final approval, conditional approval, or disapproval of a shoreline substantial development permit, conditional use permit, or variance within 14 days of the Hearing Examiner's final decision:
+A. The Shoreline Administrator shall notify the following persons in writing of the Hearing Examiner's final approval, conditional approval, or disapproval of a shoreline substantial development permit, conditional use permit, or variance within 10 days of the Hearing Examiner's final decision:

-- A. The applicant;

-- B. Ecology;

-- C. The Washington State Attorney General;

-- D. Any person who has provided written or oral comments on the application or the public hearing; and

-- E. Any person who has written the Shoreline Administrator requesting notification.
+- 1. The applicant; - 2.
+Ecology, which will include all the information required in WAC 173-27-130 for filing with the department; - 3.
+The State Attorney General, which will include a copy of the same information submitted to Ecology; - 4.
+Any person who has provided written or oral comments on the application or the public hearing; and - 5.
+Any person who has written the Shoreline Administrator requesting notification.